-Ski pass sales have become incredibly competitive in the past few years, with companies continually adding more resorts and bonuses.
+Ski pass sales have grown increasingly competitive in the past few years, with companies adding more resorts and bonuses for winter sport enthusiasts who have the flexibility to hit the slopes at multiple resorts.
 That means skiers get more value from ski passes for less money.

-Also, keep in mind that ski passes typically have restrictions.
+But note that ski passes typically have restrictions.
 These include blackout dates — specific dates when the passes aren’t valid — and maximum day usage, which restricts how many hours you’re allowed to spend at a resort each day.
 Always read the fine print before purchasing a ski pass so you know when, where, and for what you can use it.

 Fine print aside, ski passes offer tremendous value for those willing and able to take full advantage of them.
 The purchase of a ski pass sets up avid skiers for the winter of a lifetime.